 With empowerment and training these women can establish their own work and income so children are better cared for and fed.

-This is successfully done by training them in tailoring so the women learn how to design, stitch and sew clothing which is then sold in the local stores or markets.
+This is successfully done by training them the women’s tailoring schools so they learn how to design, stitch and sew clothing which is then sold in the local stores or markets.
 They also repair clothing for other families in their villages.

 Siya* is illiterate and lives in one of the villages.
 Her husband works as a labourer and they have two small children.
 Like other women in the village she looked after her family and did not have any work in their village.